JetBrains/amper/README.md

   - androidx.appcompat:appcompat:1.6.1: exported

 # iOS-only dependencies with a dependency on a CocoaPod
-#   note, that CocoaPods dependencies are not yet implemented in the prototype
+#   note that CocoaPods dependencies are not yet implemented in the prototype
 dependencies@ios:
   - pod: 'Alamofire'
     version: '~> 2.0.1'